 As I was scrolling down through Pinterest, looking for some inspiring budget journal ideas, I stumbled upon one constantly repeating name: Dave Ramsey.

-The more I dived into Dave Ramsey’s tips, the more I want to give his Baby Steps a chance.
+The more I dived into Dave Ramsey’s tips, the more I wanted to give his Baby Steps a chance.

 Baby Step 1 – $1000 Savings Goal